CWP: Instance complexity weighted channel-wise soft masks for network pruning: Abstract

 \section{Abstract}

-Existing differentiable channel pruning methods often attach scaling factors or masks behind channels to prune filters with less importance, and assume uniform contribution of input samples to filter importance.
-Specifically, the effects of instance complexity on pruning performance are not yet fully investigated.
-In this paper, we propose a simple yet effective differentiable network pruning method CAP based on instance complexity-aware filter importance scores.
-We define instance complexity related weight for each sample by giving higher weights to hard samples, and measure the weighted sum of sample-specific soft masks to model non-uniform contribution of different inputs, which encourages hard samples to dominate the pruning process and the model performance to be well preserved.
-In addition, we introduce a new regularizer to encourage polarization of the masks, such that a sweet spot can be easily found to identify the filters to be pruned.
-Performance evaluations on various network architectures and datasets demonstrate CAP has advantages over the state-of-the-arts in pruning large networks.
-For instance, CAP improves the accuracy of ResNet56 on CIFAR-10 dataset by 0.33\% aftering removing 65.64\% FLOPs, and prunes 87.75\% FLOPs of ResNet50 on ImageNet dataset with only 0.89\% Top-1 accuracy loss.
+Existing differentiable channel pruning methods often attach scaling factors or masks behind channels to prune filters with less importance, and implicitly assume uniform contribution of input samples to filter importance.
+Specifically, the effects of instance complexity on pruning performance are not yet fully investigated in static network pruning.
+In this paper, we propose a simple yet effective differentiable network pruning method CWP based on instance complexity weighted filter importance scores.
+We define instance complexity related weight for each instance by giving higher weights to hard instances, and measure the weighted sum of instance-specific soft masks to model non-uniform contribution of different inputs, which encourages hard instances to dominate the pruning process and the model performance to be well preserved.
+In addition, we introduce a regularizer to maximize polarization of the masks, such that a sweet spot can be easily found to identify the filters to be pruned.
+Performance evaluations on various network architectures and datasets demonstrate CWP has advantages over the state-of-the-arts in pruning large networks.
+For instance, CWP improves the accuracy of ResNet56 on CIFAR-10 dataset by 0.32\% aftering removing 64.11\% FLOPs, and prunes 87.75\% FLOPs of ResNet50 on ImageNet dataset with only 0.93\% Top-1 accuracy loss.